timmitra/wordpress-themes/wp-content/themes/sw-custom-theme/readme.txt

 == Copyright ==

-iTG Custom Theme WordPress Theme, (C) 2025 Tim Mitra iTG Custom Theme is distributed under the terms of the GNU GPL.
+Senziente Wines Custom Theme WordPress Theme, (C) 2025 Tim Mitra Senziente Wines Custom Theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by